 Application types that have configurable properties have an icon with a gear.

 The name and description of the Application Type.
-"Minimum Agent/Appliance Version" tells you what version of the Deep Security Agent is required to support this Application Type.
+"Minimum Agent/Appliance Version" tells you what version of the agent is required to support this Application Type.

 - Direction: The direction of the initiating communication.
 That is, the direction of the first packet that establishes a connection between two computers.
 For example, if you wanted to define an Application Type for Web browsers, you would select "Outgoing" because it is the Web browser that sends the first packet to a server to establish a connection (even though you may only want to examine traffic traveling from the server to the browser).
 The Intrusion Prevention Rules associated with a particular Application Type can be written to examine individual packets traveling in either direction.